dwyl/PWA-Liveview/README.md

 }
 ```

-Lastly, when the user get back on-line, trigger a full reload to sync the backend to the frontend.
+For example, when the user get back on-line, you may want to trigger a full reload to sync the backend to the frontend.

 ```js
 window.addEventListener("online", () => window.location.reload());
 ```
+However, sometimes this does not work.
+You click on the navigation menu and you are done.